 For most visitors and locals, this is the highlight of the Holiday Season in New Orleans.
 A holiday tradition that has been going on since 1946, Christmas Caroling in Jackson Square is a joyful, fun experience that thousands of people participate in every year.

-Held annually, Jackson Square is illuminated by hundreds of candles held by singers, both amateur and professional, crooning Christmas favorites that everyone is familiar with.
-The event is free and open to all who wish to participate, regardless of religious affiliation.
+For one night only, Jackson Square is illuminated by hundreds of candles held by singers, both amateur and professional, crooning Christmas favorites that everyone is familiar with.
+The event is free and open to all who wish to participate.

 The gates to Jackson Square typically open at 6:30 p.m. and the caroling begins at 7:00.
 Those who plan to attend and participate are strongly advised to arrive early.
 This is a very popular event that sometimes exceeds the capacity of the square.